Are the ‘conventional’ real estate lead magnets dead?

 This metal with the opposite charge is the website visitor who realizes that the (lead) magnet has something that he is lacking (this is basically the opposite charge).

 The emphasis here is on “lacking”, which implies a need, pain or greed.

 If you have plenty of advertising dollars laying around and don’t care about how much you pay per lead, you won’t need a real estate lead magnet at all.

 But most of the time even with a very high marketing budget that wouldn’t make much economical sense at all.

-Because a lead magnet usually can bring your conversion rate of visitors turning into email subscribers down, meaning that your cost per lead is also reduced.
+Because a lead magnet usually can bring your conversion rate of visitors turning into email subscribers up, meaning that your cost per lead is also reduced.

 And it has shown time and time again that ethical ‘bribes’ can help motivate a website visitor to take the action you want them to take.